poterlowicz-lab/hcnv-uk/index.md

-Galaxy training network community [web reference] provide a copmprehensive tutotial [ web link to the tutorial / https://training.galaxyproject.org/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.html]  to instruct the reader in the full process of integrating a tool into Galaxy thorugh the process of
+Galaxy training network community [web reference] provide a copmprehensive [tutotial](https://training.galaxyproject.org/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.html)  to instruct the reader in the full process of integrating a tool into Galaxy thorugh the process of
  - the creation of a bioconda recipe for a new tool
  - writing a Galaxy tool wrapper
  - finally the testing and deployment of this tool into both a local and public Galaxy environment.